Quick Overview of an Australian Skilled Visa Application

 - You can claim points for age up to age 44.

-- The only realistic option for applicants over 45 would be the employer sponsored or regional employer sponsored pathways unless you obtain a high English Test outcome, have partner points and possibly other bonus points.
+- The only realistic option for applicants over 45 would be the employer sponsored or regional employer sponsored pathways (or business stream/ investors etc)

 - You must be able to nominate an occupation on the STSOL or MLTSSL (skills occupation lists)